- US Online Poker

 DraftKings has a different sort of welcome bonus than FanDuel.
 First, it has a $50 deposit signup bonus, which is great if you’re looking to get your feet wet without putting your own money on the line.
 Second, it offers a 20% match on first deposits, up to $1,000.
 Of course, that means you’d need to deposit $5000 to take full advantage, so the two halves of the welcome bonus will each tend to appeal to a different segment of bettors.

 BetMGM is a joint venture between the retail casino company MGM Resorts International and the international online operator Entain (formerly GVC).

 Compared to the other brands in Virginia, BetMGM is relatively more focused on its online casino product than sports betting.
 That said, until late 2020, that casino was only available in New Jersey, while its sportsbook was more widespread.
 At the time of launch, Virginia was the tenth state in which it operated.

 BetMGM considers itself a luxury brand, and attempts to connect its online product with the live experience offered at MGM resorts.
 In particular, the BetMGM loyalty program, M Life Rewards, is geared towards customers who use both, or who play online but are interested in visiting or staying at one of its retail properties in future.

-Its welcome offer consists solely of a first deposit bonus of up to $500.
+Its welcome offer consists solely of a first deposit bonus of up to $500 with our BetMGM bonus code.
 It’s a 100% match, however, so you’ll only need to deposit $500 to claim the maximum reward.